 While all under the previous rule.

-Furthermore, with zero tolerance in place, only 10 false starts were committed at the 2011 World Championships.
+Furthermore, with zero tolerance in place, and committed only 10 false starts at the 2011 World Championships.

 While Interestingly, men have been more likely to break than women.

 Most noteworthy in the 2007 World Championships, 18 men false-started to only eight women.
 While in Beijing, the ratio of men to women was 26-7; in Berlin, it was 18-7.

 Also, six of the 10 breaks in Daegu were committed by men.